 Clay and his team were hired to help a major food brand build a “better” milkshake.
-The company assumed they were competing against other milkshakes and they had already changed up the product many times with no measurable results.
-Through the jobs framework they were able to uncover the real reason why people were buying milkshakes which not only made the axes of product improvement obvious but also drove more sales.
+The company assumed they were competing against other milkshakes and had already changed up the product many times with no measurable results.
+Through the jobs framework, they uncovered the real reason people were buying milkshakes, which made the axes of product improvement obvious and drove more sales.

-In the video, Clay attributes the jobs framework to a colleague (Bob Moesta) who remained unnamed for several years but who is now on a mission of teaching and spreading this framework.
-Last week, I had the honor of co-hosting a joint Running Lean + Switch workshop with Bob and his team (Chris Spiek and Ervin Fowlkes) here in Austin, TX.
-Our goal was exploring the intersection of jobs and lean, and from the reaction of the audience I’d declare it a success.
+In the video, Clay attributes the jobs framework to a colleague (Bob Moesta) who remained unnamed for several years but is now on a mission to teach and spread this framework.
+Last week, I co-hosted a joint Running Lean + Switch workshop with Bob and his team (Chris Spiek and Ervin Fowlkes) here in Austin, TX.
+Our goal was to explore the intersection of jobs and lean, and from the audience's reaction, I’d declare it a success.

 1. Job = Problem + Customer Segment + Situational Context